This page was LAST UPDATED: FEBRUARY 18TH 2016.

 How to get to Bocas del Toro?
-First of all it depends on:
+First of all it all depends on:

-- how you will be traveling into Panama (as in the country, not in the city)
+- how you'll be traveling into Panama (as in the country, not in the city)

-- how fast you want to make it to Bocas del Toro (with our without spending a night in Panama City, or in San José Costa Rica)
+- how fast you want to make it to Bocas del Toro (with or without spending a night in Panama City, or in San José, Costa Rica)

-- your budget (using a domestic flight or taking the bus once you're in the country or in Costa Rica)
+- your budget (using a domestic flight or taking the bus once you're in Panama City or in Costa Rica)

 - flying into Panama City from anywhere in the world

 - flying into Bocas del Toro from San José, Costa Rica

 - crossing the Costa Rican border through Sixaola (northern border)